-9.6.
-Decisions Contrary to Officer Recommendation
+9.6 Decisions Contrary to Officer Recommendation

 There will be occasions when Councillors wish to make a decision that conflicts with the Planning Officer's recommendation.
 In these circumstances, members proposing, seconding or supporting such a decision must clearly identify and understand the planning reasons leading to this decision and must give the Planning Officer an opportunity to explain the implications of it.
 The reasons for the decision must be given prior to the vote and be recorded.
 If an application is to be approved, members should set out any particular conditions they would like imposed which will be in addition to the 'standard' conditions for that type of development which will be added by officers.
-An opportunity must be given to the Planning Officer to comment on conditions suggested by members and if necessary, the application should be deferred to the next available meeting to enable proper consideration to be given to the wording needed to achieve members' objectives or members may delegate to the officers the imposition of suitable conditions.
+An opportunity must be given to the Planning Officer to comment on conditions suggested by members and if necessary, the application should be deferred to the next available meeting to enable proper consideration to be given to the wording needed to achieve members' objectives..